AMD Big Navi will rise up to tackle the Nvidia RTX 3080 on October 28

 It’s going to be an exciting fall for gamers... time to start a new journey with @AMDRyzen Zen3 and @Radeon RDNA2 pic.twitter.com/O9SXvLo4y0September 9, 2020

-We didn't really get any kind of teaser video about the Radeon RDNA 2 GPU architecture, though, so we guess Frank Azor's tweet earlier was just about the announcement of an announcement.
-Still, at least we know for a fact that both the next-generation processors and graphics cards from AMD are coming this year.
+We also got a short teaser video about Radeon RDNA 2 GPUs, though we didn't even get a glimpse of a shroud or the GPU itself.
+Though, we're guessing this was what AMD Chief Architect of Gaming Solutions Frank Azor's tweet earlier was talking about.
+Still, at least we know both AMD graphics cards and processors are coming this year.

+AMD #RDNA2 architecture and Radeon RX 6000 Series graphics cards will bring the best of Radeon to gamers worldwide.
+Learn more October 28. pic.twitter.com/CZJRxTBe6mSeptember 9, 2020

 The AMD RDNA 2 graphics in particular are going to be of interest, as they're arriving after the monster debut of Nvidia Ampere GeForce cards, which Nvidia promises will massively boost performance over the last-generation Turing cards.
 We don't know where everything will fall when all these graphics cards come out, but we can't wait to test them all against each other to see who reigns as the best graphics card in a couple months.